Regenbald: Service to Edward the Confessor

 Regenbald first appears in the historical record in 1050, when he witnesses a charter of King Edward.
 King Edward gave him large estates as a reward for his service to the king as a royal chaplain.
 The Domesday Book of 1086 records him owning at least seven churches, but only two of them have any indication that he performed any ecclesiastical services personally.
 Another royal reward was the grant to Regenbald of the status, without the actual office, of a bishop.
 He probably was unable to be promoted to a bishopric, either because he was married or because his style of life was known to be unchaste.

-In royal charters he is often given the title "royal chancellor", as he is styled in a 1062 charter in Latin regis cancellarius, but this does not necessarily mean that there was an official office known as chancellor similar to the later Lord Chancellor's office.
+In royal charters Regenbald is often given the title "royal chancellor", as he is styled in a 1062 charter in Latin regis cancellarius, but this does not necessarily mean that there was an official office known as chancellor similar to the later Lord Chancellor's office.
 Regenbald was probably in charge of Edward's royal clerks and scribes, but his position in the witness lists argues against his holding an actual office, as he is not listed early in the witness lists along with the magnates.
 He probably performed some of the duties that later were done by the chancellor, but the first chancellor in England is usually held to be Herfast, who held office from around 1069.
 Some historians, including David Bates, hold that Regenbald was chancellor, however.
 Some support for that position is the fact that Domesday Book lists Regenbald as "chancellor".
 The entire issue of whether Regenbald was a "true" chancellor or not is bound up in the debate amongst medievalists about whether there was a recognisable chancery in England prior to the Norman Conquest.
 One school of thought, led by Pierre Chaplais, argues that no such office existed prior to the Conquest.
 Another group argues that there was, and among this group is the historian Simon Keynes.
-In Regenbald's case, a number of the documents that give him the title "chancellor" are either forgeries or have been altered in the copying process.
+In Regenbald's case, a number of the documents that give him the title "chancellor" either are forgeries or have been altered in the copying process.
 Others, however, are not easily shown to be spurious.